Maine Military and Veteran Benefits

 The following mortgage options are available:

 Purchase Plus Improvement - home improvements included in loan amount - finances the purchase and repair of a home with one loan/one closing.
 If eligible, between $500 and $35,000 for home improvements can be included in the mortgage

 Who is eligible for the Maine Veterans Home Loan Programs?
 To be eligible for Maine Veterans Home Loan Programs Veterans must meet one of the following requirements:

-Are on active duty or have been honorably discharged from military service, or
+Are on active duty or have been honorably discharged from the U.S. Armed Forces, or